makerdao/community/governance/polls/DAI Direct Deposit Module (D3M) Debt Ceiling Targeting - December 13, 2021.md

 ## Review

-The community can vote in this poll to rank their support to recommend the following target [Debt Ceilings](https://makerdao.world/en/learn/governance/param-debt-ceiling) for the [DAI Direct Deposit Module (D3M)](https://mips.makerdao.com/mips/details/MIP50):
+MKR holders can vote in this poll to rank their support to recommend the following target [Debt Ceilings](https://makerdao.world/en/learn/governance/param-debt-ceiling) for the [DAI Direct Deposit Module (D3M)](https://mips.makerdao.com/mips/details/MIP50):
 * 25% of Real DAI Supply (DAI on AAVEv2 excluding DAI supplied with recursive leverage)
 * 30% of Real DAI Supply (DAI on AAVEv2 excluding DAI supplied with recursive leverage)
 * Neither Indicated Percentage of Real DAI Supply.